AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 To compare a previous version with the current page:

-1. Navigate to show the page you want to compare.
+1. Navigate to show the page that you want to compare.
 1. Select the page in [selection mode](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources).
 1. Open the **Timeline** column and select either **Show All** or **Versions**.
-1. The page versions will be listed.
-Select the version you want to compare:
+1. The page versions are listed.
+Select the version that you want to compare:

    ![Page versions listed - select version](assets/screen-shot_2019-03-05at112505-2.png)

 1. Select **Compare to Current**.
-The [page diff](/help/sites-authoring/page-diff.md) will open and display the differences.
+The [page diff](/help/sites-authoring/page-diff.md) opens to display the differences.

 ## Timewarp {#timewarp}